 Members of this unit assist neighborhood groups by facilitating neighborhood watch programs, conducting crime prevention security surveys, attending neighborhood gatherings or meetings and addressing any specific neighborhood crime prevention needs.
-These officers serve on many committees and boards of local civic and school programs such as: School Crisis Intervention Teams, Senior Citizen Committees, Safe Schools Committees, NYS Special Olympics, Special Education

-Committees and New York State Safe Kids.
-The five Community Services Officers offer the citizens, schools, colleges, civic organizations and businesses of the Town of Colonie approximately sixty different programs and services.
+These officers serve on many committees and boards of local civic and school programs such as: School Crisis Intervention Teams, Senior Citizen Committees, Safe Schools Committees, NYS Special Olympics, Special Education Committees and New York State Safe Kids.
+The seven Community Services Officers offer the citizens, schools, colleges, civic organizations and businesses of the Town of Colonie approximately sixty different programs and services.
 One officer is assigned to work closely with the Town of Colonie Senior Resources Department and the growing senior citizen population.

-In a proactive approach to the growing threat of violence in the schools, the Community Services Unit continued its program in 2022 working with the local schools by assessing their security needs.
-In addition, Officer Pat Germaine serves as the School Resource Officer at Colonie Central High School providing a consistent police presence within the facility.
-Similarly, Officer Brianna Pierce serves as the School Resource Officer at Shaker High School.
+In a proactive approach to the growing threat of violence in the schools, the Community Services Unit continued its program in 2023 working with the local schools by assessing their security needs.
+In addition, Officer Ryan Berkery serves as the School Resource Officer at Colonie Central High School providing a consistent police presence within the facility.
+Similarly, Officer Brianna Pierce serves as the School Resource Officer at Shaker High School and in September, 2023, Officer Matt Stott became the School Resource Officer at Capital Region BOCES.